hazelfazel/tuersteher/README.md

 C:\ProgramData\*
 </pre>

-Below the entry [ALLOWLIST] you shall specify all paths from which executables are allowed to be started.
-Here you should define at least the file paths that are absolutely necessary for the operation of Windows and the programs you have installed, i.e. in particular all paths (or files) required by the Windows operating system.
+In the [ALLOWLIST] you shall specify all paths from which executables are allowed to be started.
+Here you should define at least the file paths that are absolutely necessary for the operation of Windows and the programs you have installed.
+I.e. in particular all paths (or files) required by the Windows operating system.
 Usually these are:

 <pre>
 C:\Windows\*